 Criterion (a) - expenditure compared to turnover.
 Within the East Kilbride catchment area the Structure Plan Technical Report TR07 identified a surplus of expenditure of approximately £10m at 2011 (based on 2003 shopping survey patterns).
 The applicant commissioned a household survey based on the National Survey of Local Shopping Patterns to update information on shopping habits of the catchment population.
 The catchment area of the foodstore has been defined in the RA and relates to an approximate ten minute drive time covering the wider East Kilbride area together with parts of the southern suburbs of Glasgow.
 The RA estimated a total expenditure in 2013 of £319m for convenience goods and a total turnover of £217m, resulting in a surplus of £102m in the catchment.
 A surplus of convenience expenditure was also supported by the Council's assessment undertaken by Roderick McLean for the Kittoch Field foodstore proposal in 2008 (this proposal has since been withdrawn).
+The surplus expenditure does not account for expenditure flows but having analysed the National Survey of Local Shopping Patterns approximately 20% of East Kilbride households travel outwith the town for their main food shopping, which would relate to approximately £40m in 2014.
+I am satisfied that given the large amount of leakage from East Kilbride sufficient expenditure can be 'clawed back' by the proposed floorspace and there is adequate expenditure available within the catchment area.
 In regard to the Garden Centre proposal, there is a small convenience floorspace element of 635 square metres which could be satisfactorily accommodated given the surplus expenditure identified.